-The adafruit_display_text library currently has two different types of label functionss in it.
-This page will go over those label functions and the differences between them.
+The adafruit_display_text library currently has two different types of label functions in it.
+This guide goes over those label functions and the differences between them.
 If you are less concerned about the details and just want to know which to use for your new project, go with BitmapLabel.

 This is the original Label class.
 Each glyph within the text is stored in its own Bitmap and TileGrid objects, and those all get put into a single Group object.
 In prior versions of CircuitPython there was a parameter

 If you set a

 background_color, then the background will get its own TileGrid and Bitmap as well.
 The diagram above depicts a Label with no background Bitmap in it.

 This is a newer class that was introduced more recently after many features were added into the original Label class.
 In the BitmapLabel, all of the glyphs are stored inside of a single Bitmap and TileGrid.
 This tends to result in lower memory usage, especially for long strings.

 BitmapLabel typically will use a little bit less RAM -- it can be helpful sometimes in larger projects to switch from Label to BitmapLabel to save more RAM for your projects other needs.

 color and any opaque value for